elsampsa/valkka-examples/docs/_build/html/_sources/hardware.rst.txt

 Linux clients
 -------------

-libValkka uses OpenGL and OpenGL texture streaming.
-The library needs a robust OpenGL implementation.
-As of **Ubuntu 16 and 18 LTS**, the working graphics drivers are:
+libValkka uses OpenGL and OpenGL texture streaming, so it needs a robust OpenGL implementation.
+The current situation is:

-- Intel: the stock **i915** driver
+- Intel: the stock **i915** driver is OK
 - Nvidia: use **nvidia** proprietary driver (instead of **noveau**)
 - ATI: **not tested**

+OpenGL version 3 or greater is required.
+You can check your OpenGL version with the command *glxinfo*.